 Freezer waffles simplify mornings

-I love to make a double batch (or triple – my family eats A LOT), and have breakfast waiting for us so I don’t have to cook during my Heather time.
+I love to make a double batch (or triple batch – my family eats A LOT) and have breakfast waiting for us so I don’t have to cook on busy mornings.

 How to freeze waffles